 - Contingencies – Planning must identify possible emergencies and other circumstances that could force a change of plans.
 Appropriate alternative plans must be developed for each.

-All kayaks must be seaworthy and suitable for the activity, and must float if capsized.
+All kayaks must be seaworthy and suitable for the activity and must float if capsized.
 All kayaks and equipment must meet regulatory standards, be properly sized, and be in good repair.

 Spare equipment (such as paddles), repair materials, extra food and water, dry clothes, and emergency gear must be carried and should be appropriate for the activity.
-Life jackets and paddles must be sized to the participants.
+Life jackets and paddles must be sized for the participants.

 Properly designed and fitted helmets must be worn when running rapids rated above Class II.
 Emergency equipment such as throw bags, signal devices, flashlights, heat sources, first-aid kits, radios, and maps must be ready for use.

 Rules are effective only when followed.
 All participants should know, understand, and respect the rules and procedures for safe kayaking provided by Safety Afloat guidelines.